bkbooth/benbooth.dev/src/blog/2017/animating-loading-spinners-with-css.md

 ---
 title: Animating Loading Spinners with CSS
 date: 2017-06-21T08:49:09+10:00
+description: On a recent side project I had wasted a bunch of time creating a fancy loading spinner while I was mentally blocked trying to solve a real problem.
+Explore the interesting parts of the CSS animation API through the medium of loading spinners.
-tags: [Programming, SydCSS, CSS, Animation, Keyframes]
+tags: [Coding, SydCSS, CSS, Animation, Keyframes]
 hero:
   image: ../../assets/css-animation/highres_461629142.jpg
   alt: Ben Booth presenting this talk at SydCSS